khairul-alam0026/khairulalam/_publications/2015-10-01-paper-title-number-3.md

 citation: 'Alam, K., Roy, B., Roy, C. K., & Mittal, K. (2025). &quot;An empirical investigation on the challenges in scientific workflow systems development.&quot; <i>Empirical Software Engineering 1</i>.30(5), 151.'
 ---

-The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
+The contents above will be part of a list of publications.
+If the user clicks the link for the publication, then the contents of the section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.